-- Maintain records to demonstrate that the steel feedstock for the steel products assessed, is sourced from SSA verified steel manufacturing suppliers which have been verified to meet best practice requirements for responsible steel manufacturing (refer to Credit 4.1.
+- Maintain records to demonstrate that the steel feedstock for the steel products assessed, is sourced from SSA Verified Steel Suppliers which have been verified to meet best practice requirements for responsible steel manufacturing (refer to Credit 4.1.
 A - E) - Maintain records to demonstrate the steel feedstock sourced has a product-specific environmental product declaration(s) (compliant to 2.2 Environmental Product Declaration) for at least 50% (by weight) of the finished steel product(s) assessed.

-Grace period on Credit 4.1: In the first year of SSA certification, the Applicant may enact a grace period of one year for suppliers, to allow the supply chain to transition to requirements A - E. After one year of certification (by the time of the next annual re-certification audit), the Applicant may enact the grace period for a second and final 12 month period.
-This extension of the grace period only applies to Applicants conducting their re-certification audit in the calendar year of 2024, after which the grace period ceases, and full compliance is required.
+Grace period on Credit 4.1: In the first year of SSA certification, the Applicant may enact a grace period of one year for suppliers, to allow the supply chain to transition to requirements A - E. This grace period is extended for SSA Applicants re-certifying up to 31 December 2025.
+All SSA recertifications from 1 January 2026 will require full compliance.

 To enact the grace period, the Applicant must:

-• For each non-verified SSA steel feedstock manufacturing supplier, provide evidence of communicating through the steel supply chain in the form of the SSA declarations provided, the requirement for the steel manufacturer to comply with Credit 4.1 A-E within 12 months.
+For each non-verified SSA steel feedstock manufacturing supplier, provide evidence of communicating through the steel supply chain in the form of the SSA declarations provided, the requirement for the steel manufacturer to comply with Credit 4.1 A-E within 12 months.

-SSA Steel Supply Sourcing Form (mandatory) - access provided on paid application.
-SSA verified manufacturing supplier list and certificates:
+SSA Credit 2.2 & 4.1 - Steel Supply Sourcing Form (mandatory) - access provided on paid application.